museomix/museomix.org/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Initial release version.
 Tested and found works well without any issues.

 == Upgrade Notice ==
+= 3.11.0 =
+* Upgrade now for WordPress 4.5.3 and WooCommerce 4.3.1 compatibility and other minor enhancements.
 = 3.10.0 =
 * Upgrade now to export ACF relationship field and improved export features.
 = 3.9.4 =